We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Depending on your preference, you can use the flip-flop hub to ride this bike with a fixed cog or a freewheel.
 Either way, you’ll feel comfortable thanks to the Schwinn urban seat and grips and the convenient riser bars.

-This bargain urban track racer also gets front and rear brakes, deep V wheels, and versatile tires that can easily deal with the imperfect city streets.
+This bargain urban track racer also gets front and rear brakes, deep V wheels, and versatile tires that can easily deal with imperfect city streets.

 Schwinn Stites is a well-built fixie that’s available for the price of a decent pair of cycling glasses, so it’s definitely worth the money.